LudaFuxPlaybuzz/PlaybuzzSDK/README.md

 ## Example

-To check out example, download the repo, open PlaybuzzSDK.xcworkspace and run the project.
+To check out the example, download the repo run the sample project.

 ## Installation